fatemehpesaran310/Text2Chart31/README.md

 - Text2Chart31-v2:
    - As pointed out in tabel 1 `Text2Chart31-v2
 is constructed and published at the camera ready version of the paper, and the experiment results in this paper is conducted with Text2Chart31`.
 We will upload the experimental results of Text2Chart31-v2 on this github page soon.
-However you can download Text2Chart31-v2 here [download]().
+However you can download Text2Chart31-v2 here.
+(To be announced soon.)